 Lipoproteins are composed of an endogenous or exogenous triacylglycerol or cholesteryl esters forming a core surrounded by shell composed of apolipoproteins, phospholipids, or free cholesterol.
 The polar portions of the lipids are oriented so that they are on the surface of the lipoprotein, and this makes them soluble.

 Chylomicrons are lipoprotein particles with the lowest density and largest in size; in other words, they contain the highest percentage of lipid and the lowest percentage of protein.
 VLDLs and LDLs are successively denser, having higher ratios of protein to lipid.
 HDL particles are the densest.

 The apolipoprotein portion associated with lipoprotein particles has a number of diverse functions, such as providing recognition sites for cell-surface receptors, and as activators of lipoprotein metabolism.
 They are divided by structure and function into five major classes, A through E, with most classes having subclasses, for example, apolipoprotein (or apo) A-I and apo C-II.

 After LDL enters the liver, cholesterol esters are hydrolyzed lysosomal cholesterol esterase.
 Excess cholesterol produced in this way activates acetyl-CoA cholesterol acyl-transferase (ACAT), which acts to re-esterify cholesterol into cholesterol esters that can be deposited as lipid droplets, or mobilized again to where it is needed.

 Disturbances in cholesterol metabolism cause various diseases.
-In familial hypercholesterolemia the uptake of cholesterol into the cells by LDL receptors is diminished.
-Therefore, in spite of high plasma cholesterol concentration, (intracellulary regulated) cholesterol synthesis still proceeds at high speed.
+In familial hypercholesterolemia, the uptake of cholesterol into the cells by LDL receptors is diminished.
+Therefore, in spite of high plasma cholesterol concentration, (intracellularly regulated) cholesterol synthesis still proceeds at high speed.